-The scenery on Galiano Island is spectacular from pretty much any angle, with the northern and eastern coasts offering up views of the mainland mountains and the western and southern coasts overlooking a number of other islands, including Salt Spring Island, Valdes Island and Mayne Island.
+The scenery is spectacular from pretty much any angle, with the northern and eastern coasts offering up views of the mainland mountains and the western and southern coasts overlooking a number of other islands, including Salt Spring Island, Valdes Island and Mayne Island.

 Galiano Island was originally used as a summer fishing colony by the Penelakut First Nation and other Coast Salish indigenous tribes before being settled by Europeans in the 19th century.
 It is named for Dionisio Alcalá Galiano, a Spanish explorer who explored the Gulf Islands in 1792.